 Will I get paid?

-Students selected for the internship will receive a stipend.
+Students selected for the internship will receive a stipend of $500 per week up to a maximum of 12 weeks.

 Where is the internship located?

-The internship is typically performed in the Department of Cell, Developmental & Cancer Biology and Knight Cancer Institute laboratories on either the OHSU Marquam Hill Campus or Southwest Waterfront Campus in Portland, OR.
-Interns must use mass transit or bicycle to get to campus (no on-site parking is available).
-Bus passes will be provided by the program.
+The internship is typically performed in the Department of Cell, Developmental & Cancer Biology and Knight Cancer Institute laboratories at either the OHSU Marquam Hill Campus or South Waterfront Campus in Portland, OR.
+Interns must use mass transit or bicycle to get to campus (daily on-site parking is available, but it is expensive and not guaranteed).
+Transit passes will be provided by the program.

 Yes, if you are graduating this spring, you are still eligible to apply for this internship.

-No, vacations or breaks are not allowed during the course of the internship.
+No, vacations or breaks are not allowed during the course of the internship due to the intensive nature of the program.
 Further, the internship is a full-time commitment and therefore should not be combined with significant other school or work.

 When will I be notified of acceptance?